 2) Recognize Business Strategy

-Your business strategy will drive your social strategy and make it more clear how to market your business on social media.
+Your business strategy will drive your social strategy and clarify how to market your business on social media.

 If you want to create brand awareness, it’s a different approach and a more long-term perspective than generating more sales or profitability this month.